-It is a very dangerous situation for the cipher's users.
-An intruder would be able to get much information knowing a distribution of identical message parts, even if he would not be able to break the cipher and discover the original messages.
+This is a very dangerous situation for the cipher's users.
+An intruder would be able to get much information by knowing the distribution of identical message parts, even if he would not be able to break the cipher and discover the original messages.

-There exist some ways to blur the cipher output.
-The idea is to mix the plaintext blocks (which are known) with the ciphertext blocks (which have been just created), and to use the result as the cipher input.
-As a result, the user avoids creating identical output ciphertext blocks from identical input data.
+Luckily, there exist ways to blur the cipher output.
+The idea is to mix the plaintext blocks (which are known) with the ciphertext blocks (which have been just created), and to use the result as the cipher input for the next blocks.
+As a result, the user avoids creating identical output ciphertext blocks from identical plaintext data.
 These modifications are called the block cipher modes of operations.

 It is the simplest mode of encryption.
 Each plaintext block is encrypted separately.
 Similarly, each ciphertext block is decrypted separately.
-Thus, it is possible to encrypt and decrypt using many threads simultaneously.
-In this mode, the created ciphertext is not blurred.
+Thus, it is possible to encrypt and decrypt by using many threads simultaneously.
+However, in this mode the created ciphertext is not blurred.

 A typical example of weakness of encryption using ECB mode is encoding a bitmap image (for example a .bmp file).
-Even a strong encryption algorithm that uses ECB mode, cannot blur efficiently its content.
+Even a strong encryption algorithm used in ECB mode cannot blur efficiently the plaintext.

-Ciphers that are used in ECB mode are more vulnerable to replay attacks.
+Apart from revealing the hints regarding the content of plaintext, the ciphers that are used in ECB mode are also more vulnerable to replay attacks.

-The CBC mode of encryption was invented by IBM in 1976.
-It is about adding XOR each plaintext block to the ciphertext block that was previously produced.
+The CBC encryption mode was invented in IBM in 1976.
+This mode is about adding XOR each plaintext block to the ciphertext block that was previously produced.
 The result is then encrypted using the cipher algorithm in the usual way.
-Each subsequent ciphertext block depends on the previous one.
+As a result, every subsequent ciphertext block depends on the previous one.
 The first plaintext block is added XOR to a random initialization vector (commonly referred to as IV).
 The vector has the same size as a plaintext block.

 Encryption in CBC mode can only be performed by using one thread.
-Despite this disadvantage, this is a very popular way of using block ciphers, and it is used in many various applications.
+Despite this disadvantage, this is a very popular way of using block ciphers.
+CBC mode is used in many applications.